Rok at Marina Bay Sands in Singapore during daylight

 Marina Bay Sands tower has been the most famous landmark visible from many different directions since 2010.
 An airplane structure of 55 floors connects three towers, offering casino, shopping mall, conference center, nightclubs and bars.

-The Art Science Museum in lotus shape is constructed next to the three blocks.
-Its roof is retractable, providing a waterfall through the roof of collected rainwater when closed in the day and laser shows when opened at night.
+The Art Science Museum in lotus shape is constructed next to the three towers.
+The roof retracts to form a waterfall from collected rainwater during the day and laser displays at night.

 Infinity pool on the rooftop might be reserved for guests of a luxurious hotel, but the bar is open to all visitors who are willing to pay prohibitive price for a drink.
 I used this option and ordered a Tiger beer at 8-times higher price than available at supermarket on the ground floor.
-It’s the price to experience the rooftop, view over Marina Bay, Singapore’s world-class cityscape.
+That is the price you pay to access the rooftop and enjoy views over Marina Bay and Singapore’s world-class skyline.

 Just below the Marina Bay Sands, Luis Vuitton Crystal Pavilion floats on the waters with nautical-inspired interiors, illumined by natural light through its magnificent glass façade.